polo90344/newsmap/README.md

 <table>
 <tr>
 	<td></td>
-	<td>Show news tags on a map, and users can click on the tag to read it.</td>
+	<td>Show news as tags on a map, and users who browse the map can click
+on the tag to read the news.</td>
 </tr>
 <tr>
 	<td></td>